-“Admitting that you are lonely is essentially admitting to that you are not worthy of being loved.
+“Admitting that you are lonely is essentially admitting that you are not worthy of being loved.
 That’s what really underlies this sigma of loneliness” Former Surgeon General Dr. Vivek Murthy

 This survey and collaborating research show rates of loneliness among adults have doubled from 20% to 40% since the 1980s.
-Moreover, according to the General Social Survey, an annual study of societal conditions in the United States, the average American has not a single close friend to confide in or rely on in a crisis.
+Moreover, according to the General Social Survey, an annual study of societal conditions in the United States, the average American has no single close friend to confide in or rely on in a crisis.
 Not one.

-In the U.K., 9 million people report being frequently or always lonely.
+In the U.K., 9 million people report being frequently or consistently lonely.
 The crisis is so severe that the British government recently appointed a Minister for Loneliness to help resolve the issue.
 “For far too many people, loneliness is the sad reality of modern life,” British Prime Minister Teresa May said during the announcement.
 “I want to confront this challenge for our society and for all of us to take action to address the loneliness endured by the elderly, by caregivers, by those who have lost loved ones—people who have no one to talk to or share their thoughts and experiences with.”

 So how do we change this?
 That will be the topic of my next blog.
-In the meantime consider the following questions:
+In the meantime, consider the following questions:

-- Who influenced you the most as a child, your mother, father, siblings, family or peers?
+- Who influenced you the most as a child, your mother, father, siblings, family, or peers?

 - When did you begin to understand which feelings or emotions were acceptable to express and which ones were not?
-How did you learn this and at what age?
+How did you learn this, and at what age?

 - How well do you allow yourself to feel or express emotions today?

 - Which emotions are the most uncomfortable for you to feel?